Updated June 2, 2026

 Individual ghostwriters are excellent for single projects or short-term programs.
 They become a bottleneck at scale.
 A single writer can handle two to three clients at a volume of two pieces per month — anything beyond that compromises quality or causes delays.
 For organizations running thought leadership programs across multiple executives simultaneously, infrastructure is the only solution that does not create scheduling conflicts, quality variance, and single-point-of-failure risk.

-Multi-executive infrastructure, like Phantom IQ's model at $3,500 per executive per month, allows organizations to run five, ten, or fifteen simultaneous executive programs from a single operational backbone.
-Each executive gets a dedicated voice model, but they share the underlying editorial workflow, outlet relationship infrastructure, and distribution mechanisms.
-The unit economics improve significantly at scale, and the organizational authority signal becomes dramatically stronger when multiple executives are publishing coherently on related themes rather than independently and sporadically.
+Multi-executive infrastructure allows organizations to run several simultaneous executive programs from a shared operational foundation.
+Each executive gets a dedicated voice model, but they share the underlying editorial workflow, outlet relationships, and distribution mechanisms.
+Costs tend to improve at scale, and the organizational authority signal can become stronger when multiple executives are publishing coherently on related themes rather than independently and sporadically.